• Two Weekly Meetings

 • Everyone Welcome!

-===> Thursday meetings are at All Saints Episcopal Church (209 W 27th Street) 7 pm - 10 pm
+===> Trinity Church of Austin, 7 pm - 10 pm

 If you have a question or want to ask about booking the TJS for an event, please contact us here